Survival Estimation for Missing not at Random Censoring Indicators based on Copula Models: Generalized Censoring Indicator

-We consider a random vector $(Y,C,P,X)\in\mathbb{R}\times\mathbb{R}\times[0,1]\times\mathbb{R}^p$ and assume that the data at hands are restricted to $(T,P,X)$ where $T:=\min(Y,C)$, $P$ is the general censorship indicator and $X$ an explanatory random covariable.
-Note that one can retrieve the classical censorship model when $P=\delta:=\ind_{\{Y\leq C\}}$.
+We consider a random vector $(Y,C,P,X)\in\mathbb{R}\times\mathbb{R}\times[0,1]\times\mathbb{R}^p$ under a random right-censoring model, in the sense that the data at hands are restricted to $(T,P,X)$ where $T:=\min(Y,C)$, $P$ is the general censorship indicator and $X$ is an explanatory random covariable with density function $f$.
+Note that we will also consider the classic censorship model given by $P=\delta:=\ind_{\{Y\leq C\}}$ where $\delta$ is the common censoring indicator.
 The conditional distribution functions of the survival and the censoring times are respectively denoted by $F$ and $G$.
-Recall also that the right end points of the support of the distributions $F$ and $G$ are respectively denoted by $\tau_S(x)$ and $\tau_C(x)$.
+Furthermore, we adopt the notation $S_Z$ to define the support of any random variable $Z$.
+Recall also that the right end points of the support of the distributions $F$ and $G$ are respectively denoted by $\tau_F(x)$ and $\tau_G(x)$.
 Finally, we denote $F^\leftarrow$ the generalized inverse function for the distribution function $F$ given by